gloveboxes/Connecting-Particle-Photon-to-Azure-IoT-Hub/README.md

 The Azure IoT Hub Client library can send approximately 50 messages/second to Azure IoT Hub.
 If you are using the free tier of Azure IoT Hub which allows up to 8000 messages/day then you will reach the limit in just under 3 minutes.
 So ensure you limit the data publish rate.

-Acknowledgement.
+Acknowledgment.
 This IoT Hub Client library depends and builds upon the fantastic [MQTT-TLS](https://github.com/hirotakaster/MQTT-TLS) library.

 ## What you need